TsarFox/nekopack/README.md

 Compilation
 -----------
-Nekopack can be compiled by running `make` from the repository's root directory.
+Nekopack can be compiled on Linux by running `make` from the repository's root directory.

+*BSD users will have to install and run `gmake` to build Nekopack.

+The test suite can be run with `make test` or `gmake test`.

 TODO